therishabh/salesforce-admin/README.md

     - Sharing rules does not give permission to delete the record only edit or view permission we can provide.
     - We can not share record with a single person.
 --------------------------

+### Levels of Data Access
+- Organization
+- Objects
+- Fields
+- Records

+### Organization
+- Maintain a list of authorized users
+- Set password policies
+- Limit login to certain hours and locations
+  - Limit IP Addresses from which users can log in
+  - Limit the times at which users can log in

 ### Object Level Security
 - You can control object level permissions for both Standard and Custom Objects.
 - You can set permissions for a particular object.